TAMPA MUSEUM OF SCIENCE AND INDUSTRY

 Hair flies, skirts blow up and bits of foam (designed to mimic debris) whiz by.
 So does anything else not tied down.

-The experience certainly does give one an appreciation for the violence of a hurricane.
+The experience certainly gives you an appreciation for the violence of a hurricane.
 Visitors also learn how to prepare for hurricanes, which can have winds exceeding 200 kilometers per hour.

-The Gulf Coast Hurricane is only one of MOSI's interactive exhibits that invite visitors to learn by doing.
+Gulf Coast Hurricane is only one of many interactive museum exhibits at MOSI that invite visitors to learn by doing.

-The museum's gift shop is as educational and entertaining as its programs and exhibits.
+The museum gift shop is as educational and entertaining as its programs and exhibits.
 Amid the magnet games and plastic dinosaurs (embedded in soap eggs) one item, in particular, caught our attention.

 "Hurricane — The Game of the Tropics," we read on the box.
 "This board game takes you traveling to the Caribbean, buying, selling and renting the most exclusive resorts aboard your personal yacht.
 All the while, the dangers of a hurricane are present.
 The object of Hurricane is to be the wealthiest player at the end of the game and to learn something about hurricanes at the same time."